-Release sets the amount of time it takes for compression to cease once the input signal drops below the threshold level.
-Slower release times can smooth the transition that occurs when the signal dips below the threshold, especially useful for material with frequent peaks.
-However, if you set too large of a Release time, compression for sections of audio with loud signals may extend to lengthy sections of audio with lower signals.
+Release sets the amount of time it takes for gain reduction to cease once the input signal drops below the threshold level.
+Longer release times can smooth the transition that occurs when the signal dips below the threshold, which is especially useful for material with frequent peaks.
+However, if you set the Release time too long, the gain reduction imposed by loud sections of audio may initially reduce the level of subsequent sections of audio with lower signals.
+Available Release times are continuously variable between 0.1 seconds and 4 seconds.
+Compress Attack Attack defines the duration between the input signal reaching the threshold and processing being applied by the compressor.
+Attack time is normally 30 milliseconds ("slow" mode in Controls View).
+When Fast Attack is enabled, attack time is 3 milliseconds.